 The purpose of access control system is to grant physical entrance or access to a door in a building or open a gate only to those who are authorized or allowed access.
 The deadbolt lock, along with its matching brass key, has been the gold standard of access control for many years; however, today’s homes and businesses want more flexible access control.

-Today’s access control systems not only allow you to control who enters locked doors and gates, but they also can be remotely monitored and manage access without physically changing keys.
+Today’s access control systems not only allow you to control who enters locked doors and gates, but some can also be remotely monitored and manage access without physically changing keys.
 Keys have now passed the baton to computer-based electronic access control systems that provide quick, convenient access to authorized persons while denying access to unauthorized ones.

 Basic Parts of an Access Control System